natural/zukai/README.md

   * `target` required model object, the object to relate to this one

-Note that the object is not put to the bucket after relating it to another object, you have to do that manually.
+Note that the object is not put to the bucket after relating it to another object, you have to do that explicitly.

-Also note that the `target` objecct doesn't have to be a model instance.
+Also note that the `target` object doesn't have to be a model instance.
 Any object with `key` and `bucket` attributes will work.

+###### `Model.model(name) or object.model(name)`

+Returns the Model object matching the given model name or bucket.
+If no match is found, returns `undefined`.

+  * `name`, required string, the model name or bucket to match

 ###### `object.walk([options], [callback])`